MohdSaifulM/django-internal-mail/readme.md

 </details>

 ## Custom Serializer
-Sometimes it is more beneficial to write your own serializers to handle apis.
+Sometimes it is more beneficial to write your own serializers to handle api requests.

 <details><summary>Custom Serializers with Model</summary>
 <p>